 But what if the animal in question is one of many thousands of species for which no good population or habitat data exist?
 For those, Shapiro’s team wondered, might it be possible instead to estimate the threat of extinction simply by looking through the creatures' genomes for “bad” genes or genetic evidence of inbreeding—the tell-tale signs of trouble?

-To answer the question, co-lead authors, HHMI scientist Megan Supple and Aryn Wilder of the San Diego Zoo Wildlife Alliance, used the International Union for Conservation of Nature’s "Red List of Threatened Species" to rank the 240 mammals in the Zoonomia Project along a continuum from "least concern" to "critically endangered."
-Then they looked for the worrisome signals in each animal's genome.
+To answer the question, co-lead authors, HHMI scientist Megan Supple and Aryn Wilderexternal link, opens in a new tab of the San Diego Zoo Wildlife Alliance, used the International Union for Conservation of Nature’s "Red List of Threatened Speciesexternal link, opens in a new tab" to rank the 240 mammals in the Zoonomia Project along a continuum from “least concern” to “critically endangered.”
+Then they looked for the worrisome signals in each animal’s genome.

 The results show that the genomes are remarkably revealing.
 “Information encoded within even a single genome can provide a risk assessment in the absence of adequate ecological or population census data,” the paper reports.
 No good data exist on numbers or habitats for the Upper Galilee Mountains blind mole rat, a small tunnel-digging rodent, for example.
 But its genome shows the species is doing just fine, thanks.
 In contrast, both the genomic and ecological data for orcas confirm that killer whales are in serious danger.